safesoftware/FMETraining/README.md

 ## Current Status ##

-The current status of this manual is: **Complete**: this manual can be used for training, subject to minor, last-minute fixes.
+The current status of this manual is: **Incomplete**: this manual can be used for training, subject to minor, last-minute fixes.

 This manual applies to **FME2019.0**

 The status of each chapter is:

-- Chapter 0: Complete content.
+- Chapter 0: Incomplete content.
 No exercises
-- Chapter 1: Complete content and exercises
+- Chapter 1: Incomplete content and exercises
-- Chapter 2: Complete content.
+- Chapter 2: Incomplete content.
 No exercises
-- Chapter 3: Complete content and exercises
+- Chapter 3: Incomplete content and exercises
-- Chapter 4: Complete content and exercises
+- Chapter 4: Incomplete content and exercises
-- Chapter 5: Complete content and exercises
+- Chapter 5: Incomplete content and exercises
-- Chapter 6: Complete content and exercises
+- Chapter 6: Incomplete content and exercises
-- Chapter 7: Complete content and exercises
+- Chapter 7: Incomplete content and exercises
-- Chapter 8: Complete content and exercises
+- Chapter 8: Incomplete content and exercises
-- Chapter 9: Complete content and exercises
+- Chapter 9: Incomplete content and exercises
-- Chapter 10: Complete content no exercises
+- Chapter 10: Incomplete content no exercises
-- Slides: Complete
+- Slides: Incomplete
-- FMEData: Complete
+- FMEData: Incomplete
-- Course Outline: Complete
+- Course Outline: Incomplete

 ***NB:*** *Even for completed content, Safe Software Inc. assumes no responsibility for any errors in this document or their consequences, and reserves the right to make improvements and changes to this document without notice.
 See the full licensing agreement for further details.*